 PFD - Process Flow Diagram

-The Process Flow Diagram - PFD, a schematic illustration of the system
+The Process Flow Diagram (PFD) is a schematic illustration of a system.

-A Process Flow Diagram - PFD - (or System Flow Diagram - SFD) shows the relationships between the major components in the system.
-PFD also tabulate process design values for the components in different operating modes, typical minimum, normal and maximum.
+A Process Flow Diagram - PFD - (or System Flow Diagram - SFD) shows the relations between major components in a system.
+PFD also tabulate process design values for components in different operating modes, typical minimum, normal and maximum.
 A PFD does not show minor components, piping systems, piping ratings and designations.

 A PFD should include: